Extortionate credit in the UK

 Publication date: June 1999

-The Consumer Credit Act states that a credit bargain is extortionate if it requires the debtor or a relative to make payments which are grossly exorbitant; or it otherwise contravenes the ordinary principles of fair trading.
-Comprising a review of existing data and literature on extortionate credit, supplemented by interviews with key stakeholders in this area, this research provides information relating to:
+The Consumer Credit Act 1974 states that a credit bargain is extortionate if it requires the debtor or a relative to make payments which are grossly exorbitant; or if it otherwise contravenes the ordinary principles of fair trading.
+Comprising a review of data and literature on extortionate credit, supplemented by interviews with key stakeholders in this area, this research provided information relating to:

 - its legislative and regulatory framework;

-- the nature of the market for this type of credit;
+- the then nature of the market for this type of credit;

-- possible alternatives and the reasons they are not utilised;
+- possible alternatives and the reasons they were not utilised;

 - the subject and outcomes of court cases;